Balancing a Checkbook: Benefits and Risks

 - How to balance your checkbook for a single month.

 - How to get started if you’ve had your account for a while and have never balanced your checkbook.

 The primary reason to balance your checkbook is to make sure that you always have an accurate picture of your financial position.
 A list of your bank account transactions is often called a checkbook, check register or transaction record.
-By maintaining such a list, you can keep track of your current account balance to monitor whether you are staying on track with your A plan showing targets for income and expenses over a fixed time period, such as a month or a year. or whether you can afford a particular purchase.
+By maintaining such a list, you can keep track of your current account balance to monitor whether you are staying on track with your budget or whether you can afford a particular purchase.
 When you balance your checkbook, you are confirming that you have included all transactions and performed all of the calculations correctly.

 A secondary reason to balance your checkbook is to ensure that none of the bank, you or any vendors has made a mistake.
 Although it has been many years since it has happened, I am aware of a few mistakes with my account.
 In one case, the bank transferred money from my checking account to my savings account instead of the other way around.
 In another case, the bank put the money from a large deposit into someone else’s account.
 I also had a utility that I paid by automatic transfer take too much out of my account one month.
 My mother had a deposit she had mailed to a brokerage firm get burned up in a plane crash on its way to the bank.
 So, you never know!